Skip to content

 Note: You may ignore the whitespace error message when applying the patch.

-3. Follow the "Customize Yocto" section and "Build Yocto" section in Build SD Card Boot Binaries for the rest of the instructions to generate the SD Card Image:
+3. Follow the "Customize Yocto" section and "Build Yocto" section in Build SD Card Boot Binaries for the instructions to run bitbake_image and package to generate the SD Card Image:

 2.3 Boot-Up and Testing - Using the Dev Kit as a Removable Storage

-1. Boot up the dev kit with the SD Card and Quartus Programmer, login with “root”.
+1. Boot up the dev kit with the SD Card and Quartus Programmer with the ghrd.hps.rbf, login the Linux with “root”.

 2. Run the following commands to set up the dev kit as a Storage Device.